When Your Student's Cancer Cannot Be Cured

 - often simple measures can help your student get the most from their remaining life

-What kind of adjustments should I make to help my student who has cancer that can't be cured?
+What kind of adjustments should I make to help my student who has cancer that cannot be cured?

 Often simple measures can help your student whose cancer cannot be cured to get the most from their remaining life.

-If your student becomes too tired to attend school for a full day, they may benefit from half days or even just going to class for an hour or two.
-As your student's energy wanes, you should adjust their workload accordingly.
+If your student becomes too tired to attend school for a full day, they may benefit from doing half days or even just going to class for an hour or two.
+As your student's energy fades, you will need to adjust their workload accordingly.

 If your student has lost a lot of weight, they may be uncomfortable sitting in a school desk chair.
 To help, you can encourage them to bring a pillow or cushions to sit on.
 You can also provide an area in your classroom for them to take naps, such as on a bean bag.

 Organisations such as Skylight, Kenzie's Gift and the Grief Centre have useful resources on dealing with trauma and grief.